Raymond-JRLin/PageRank/README.md

 ### 1. How to represent directivity among pages

-In above example, we have following transition:
+In above example, we have following transitions:

 ```
 A -> B, C, D